MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 [!INCLUDE[tsql-appliesto-sslinux-only](../includes/tsql-appliesto-sslinux-only.md)]

 Follow this article to configure a SQL Server instance on Kubernetes in Azure Container Service (AKS) with persistent storage for high availability.
-The solution provides resiliency for SQL Server because SQL Server is deployed as a container in a pod, which Kubernetes will automatically recreate if it failures.
-AKS provides resiliance in case of Kubernetes node failure.
+The solution provides resiliency for SQL Server because SQL Server is deployed as a container in a pod, which Kubernetes automatically recreates if it fails.
+AKS provides resilience in case of Kubernetes node failure.

 This tutorial demonstrates how to configure a highly available SQL Server instance in containers using AKS.